isx45128227/MongoVsPostgres/documentacio.md

     They are placed in [Postgres/Funcions populate](https://github.com/isx45128227/MongoVsPostgres/tree/master/Postgres/Funcions%20populate).

-    There is one script for each table, and the only thing we have to do to obtain that big amount of data is to execute the program and redirect the output to a file.
+    There is one script for each table, and the only thing we have to do to obtain that big amount of data is to execute the script and redirect the output to a file.

-    * First we create information of hashtags table with our script and put it in /tmp directory:
+    * First we create information of hashtags table with the script and put it in /tmp directory:

         `[user@host ]$ python populate_hashtags.py > /tmp/hashtags.csv`